John's Index Greater Emmanuel Email John

 By John Gavazzoni

-I've often pondered what Paul meant to convey by the self-emptying of Christ (the kenosis), and while in such pondering, I have always experienced a sense of awe as I realized, though with minimal understanding, that what lay at the heart of this disposition of the Son of God, and His carrying out of the same, was/is that characteristic of divine love, that pours itself out for others, and does so even as the necessity of self-sacrifice in the ultimate extreme presents itself.
+I have often pondered what Paul meant to convey by the self-emptying of Christ (the kenosis), and while in such pondering, I have always experienced a sense of awe as I realized, though with minimal understanding, that what lay at the heart of this disposition of the Son of God, and His carrying out of the same, was/is that characteristic of divine love, that pours itself out for others, and does so even as the necessity of self-sacrifice in the ultimate extreme presents itself.

 As you'll note, I see that His self-emptying traces to His pouring out of Himself which is at the heart of the administration of God, and further traces to the very communion within Deity which in turn becomes the (true) communion of the saints.
 Outpouring, within the eons, becomes that self-emptying of profound Pauline thought.
 Yet why should this the divine outpouring have a sacrificial aspect?

-As the Spirit opened my understanding to this essential dynamic within the Divine Nature, i.e., the unreserved outpouring of love by the Father to the Son (whose Sonship ontologically constitutes the whole extended family of God) and since God IS love, it amounts to the total giving of all that the Father is to the Son Who thus in turn, being in the form of God as the Son, in turn pours forth Himself to all His many brethren ("The Father has life in Himself, and gives the Son to have life in Himself," which is an
+As the Spirit opened my understanding to this essential dynamic within the Divine Nature, i.e., the unreserved outpouring of love by the Father to the Son (whose Sonship ontologically constitutes the whole extended family of God) and since God IS love, it amounts to the total giving of all that the Father is to the Son Who thus in turn, being in the form of God as the Son, in turn pours forth Himself to all His many brethren ("The Father has life in Himself, and gives the Son to have life in Himself," which is an outpouring life), I was led to ponder why there would be any self-sacrificing element in that dynamic of outpouring.

 Certainly, in the dimension of eternity, as the Father pours forth Himself to the Son, the Father is not left in some measure depleted of life.
 In fact, the very propensity of the Father to pour Himself out, is what makes the Divine Life always fresh.
 There is, as it were, no stagnation with God.
 That's what is indicated by Jesus' metaphors describing God's life as a well of water springing up....and rivers of living water gushing forth.